songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_runtime-sec.md

 09:13:33.058953225: Notice A shell was spawned in a container with an attached terminal (evt_type=execve user=root user_uid=1000 user_loginuid=-1 process=sh proc_exepath=/bin/busybox parent=containerd-shim command=sh terminal=34816 exe_flags=EXE_LOWER_LAYER container_id=198e59c8bb67 container_image=docker.io/library/alpine container_image_tag=latest container_name=alpine k8s_ns=test-kyverno k8s_pod_name=alpine-pod)
 ```

-We could forward the logs of the falco deamonset to a central instance and alert on certain events there.
+We could forward the logs of the Falco daemonset to a central instance and alert on certain events there.

-In a previous chapter we mentioned, that is is possible to read secretes by executing a pod and mounting the secret.
-This is exactly a situation where we can use a runtime security tool like falco.
+In a previous chapter we mentioned, that it is possible to read secrets by executing a pod and mounting the secret.
+This is exactly a situation where we can use a runtime security tool like Falco.
 Let us demonstrate that:

 ```bash
 #create the cert